vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/feature/blog.md

 If you don't want specific articles to be included, just set `article` to `false` in the article's Front Matter.

+If you want to stick a specific article, just set `sticky` to `true` in the article's Front Matter.

 ## timeline

 All articles with a writing date will be sorted by time in the timeline page `/timeline/`.